Observation of same-sign WW production from double parton scattering in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 The production of leptonically decaying same-sign (SS) $\PW$ boson pairs is a promising process to study DPS~\cite{Kulesza:1999zh}.
 Its experimental signature is rather clean and easy to trigger on, and the SPS $\PW^{\pm}\PW^{\pm}$ production is highly suppressed because of two additional partons produced in the final state compared with the opposite-sign configuration.
 Figure~\ref{fig:dpsfeyn} illustrates the production of $\PW^{\pm}\PW^{\pm}$ via the DPS and SPS processes at leading order (LO) accuracy in electroweak and perturbative quantum chromodynamics (QCD).
 The \dps production has not been observed experimentally, and the existing searches for the process are not statistically significant due to the size of the available data samples~\cite{Sirunyan:2019zox,CMS-FSQ-16-005}.

 This Letter presents the first observation of \dps production using $\Pp\Pp$ collision data at $\sqrt{s} = 13\TeV$.
 The data sample corresponds to an integrated luminosity of \lint collected using the CMS detector during the 2016--2018 operation of the LHC.
 The $\PW$ bosons are required to decay into final states consisting of two SS leptons ($\Pepm\PGmpm$ or $\PGmpm\PGmpm$), including the contributions from leptonic $\tau$ decays.
-The dielectron final state is not considered because of the larger background.
+As in Refs.~\cite{Sirunyan:2019zox,CMS-FSQ-16-005}, the dielectron final state is not considered because of the larger background, but the overall analysis strategy has been reoptimized to enhance the signal sensitivity.

 The CMS apparatus~\cite{Chatrchyan:2008zzk} is a multipurpose, nearly hermetic detector, designed to trigger on~\cite{CMS:2020cmk,Khachatryan:2016bia} and identify electrons, muons, photons, and hadrons~\cite{Khachatryan:2015hwa,Sirunyan:2018fpa,CMS:2015myp,CMS:2014pgm}.
 A global ``particle-flow'' (PF) algorithm~\cite{Sirunyan:2017ulk} reconstructs all individual particles in an event, combining information from the silicon tracker, the crystal electromagnetic (ECAL), and the brass-scintillator hadron calorimeters, which all operate within a 3.8\unit{T} superconducting solenoid, with data from the gas-ionization muon detectors embedded in the flux-return yoke outside the solenoid.

-The reconstructed particles are used to build leptons, jets, hadronically decaying $\tau$ leptons (\tauh), and missing transverse momentum (\ptmiss)~\cite{Sirunyan:2018pgf,Khachatryan:2016kdb,CMS:2019ctu}.
-The primary vertex (PV) is taken to be the vertex corresponding to the hardest scattering in the event, evaluated using tracking information alone~\cite{CMS-TDR-15-02}.
-Jets are reconstructed from charged and neutral PF candidates by the anti-\kt clustering algorithm~\cite{Cacciari:2008gp,FastJet,CMS:2020ebo} with a distance parameter of 0.4.
-The \tauh candidates are reconstructed via the ``hadrons plus strips'' algorithm~\cite{Sirunyan:2018pgf}.
+Details of the event reconstruction used to define the primary vertex (PV) and build leptons, jets, hadronically decaying $\tau$ leptons (\tauh), and missing transverse momentum (\ptmiss) are provided in Refs.~\cite{Sirunyan:2018pgf,Khachatryan:2016kdb,CMS:2019ctu,Sirunyan:2018pgf,Cacciari:2008gp,FastJet,CMS:2020ebo}.
 Events of interest are selected using a two-tiered trigger system.
 The first level (L1), composed of custom hardware processors, selects events at a rate of around 100\unit{kHz}~\cite{CMS:2020cmk}.
 The second level, known as the high-level trigger, further reduces the event rate to around 1\unit{kHz} before data storage~\cite{Khachatryan:2016bia}.